 Have you been dreaming of an Africa safari tour but can’t decide between Kenya or Tanzania?
-Let’s help you choose the perfect wilderness safari destination for you.
+Let’s help you choose the perfect wilderness safari destination for your luxury African tours.

 Vast rolling grasslands ringed by the towering snow-capped Mount Kilimanjaro, lush valleys criss-crossed by gushing streams, sprawling crater lakes and golden hills dotted by the occasional acacia – with thousands of wild animals roaming diverse terrains, Kenya and Tanzania have pioneered the concept of a quintessential African wildlife safari since the 1980s!
 At both countries you can go on the classic wilderness safari circuit or venture off the beaten path.

-Given the sheer variety of experiences available, choosing between Kenya and Tanzania safaris can be a daunting task.
-Let us make the decision easier for you.
+Given the sheer variety of experiences available, choosing between Kenya safaris and Tanzania safaris can be a daunting task.
+Let us make the decision easier by helping you plan the best African safari tours for you.

 Step away from the urban jungle of Nairobi and Kenya offers you a treasure trove of landscapes and wildlife experiences.
 In its swampy marshlands, golden grasslands and bush landscapes interspersed with moringas and acacias, giants have roamed for centuries.
 With some of the best known national parks in the world, a Kenya safari offers an astounding concentration of big and small game amid relatively smaller, stunning national parks.
 Think acacia grasslands under Mount Kenya when you think of buffalo sightings, the lush green pastures of Amboseli for elephants, and the dry Savannahs of Tsavo East for lions and cheetahs.
 And let’s not forget that jewel in the crown of Kenya – Masai Mara, which offers some of the best opportunities to see the African big five in action.